An Art & Poetry Event in Kansas City, Kansas

+SHARON RODRIGUEZ photographer, artist.
 "As an artist, I have always been interested in photographing and telling the stories of people who mostly go unseen in the world: mothers, grandmothers, elderly.
-I’m fascinated by the grace and gifts of an everyday human, I love to shed light on those who think they are just making-do, when in fact it is their work that is at the heart of our civilization.
+I’m fascinated by the grace and gifts of an everyday human, and I love to shed light on those who think they are just making-do, when in fact it is their work that is at the heart of our civilization.
 Three years ago, during my morning walk through a beautifully cultivated Johnson County park, amongst the February brambles, I saw a blue tarp acting as a tent.
-My first thought was, “it’s awful cold for a Boy Scout camping trip.”
+My first thought was, 'It’s awful cold for a Boy Scout camping trip.'
 The reality was something that struck my heart to the quick, and immediately the focus of my art became completely re-centered: this was a homeless camp.
 Even though I regularly worked with a local soup kitchen, I had never asked the people I was serving about what happened to them at night.
 So, I went off the trails, I brought blankets and bags of food on my expeditions into the homeless neighborhoods I’d never seen before.
 I met with individuals and families and listened to their stories.
 I was moved by what I learned and motivated to share these experiences with the rest of the world through the lens of my artwork.
 I made large prints of their portraits along with a handwritten copy of their stories.
-I showed and shared over the next two years in many venues around the metro.
-Enjoy reading their stories.
-Making the invisible one story one face at a time.
+I showed and shared over the next two years in many venues around the Kansas City Metro.
+I hope you enjoy reading their stories--making the invisible visible, one story and one face at a time."

 Poets' work to be hung in gallery and shown on video, and select poets will speak at the zoom event.